What are the rules?

 Are donations tax deductible?

-Benevolent, NFP is incorporated in the State of Illinois as a Not for Profit Corporation and has applied to receive 501(c)3 status with the Internal Revenue Service.
-We will inform donors when Benevolent receives notification of its 501(c)3 status.
-Each time a donor’s credit card is charged, Benevolent sends an email thank-you letter that can be used for tax reporting purposes.
+Benevolent, NFP is an exempt organization under section 501(c)3 of the Internal Revenue Code.
+(EIN: 45-3136367) Each time a donor’s credit card is charged, Benevolent sends an email thank-you letter that can be used for tax reporting purposes.

 Can I give something other than money or donate via PayPal?

-- If you'd like to donate more than money, we suggest reaching out to Benevolent's validating partners directly.
+- If you'd like to donate more than money, we suggest reaching out to Benevolent's validator directly.

 What if I have a personal need?

-If you’re an individual hoping to share your need on Benevolent, you can find an organization in your area that is already a Benevolent validating partner, or you can suggest to a provider in your area that their organization sign up!
+If you’re an individual hoping to share your need on Benevolent, you can find a Benevolent validator in your area or you can suggest to a provider in your area that they sign up!

 Does Benevolent fund organizational needs?

-Benevolent helps validating partners, such as nonprofits, religious organizations, and public agencies, meet their clients' needs.
+Benevolent helps professionals from nonprofits, religious organizations and public agencies meet their clients' needs (known on Benevolent as "validators").
 We don't currently post needs for organizations.

 What types of needs does Benevolent help with? »